 - Expand your knowledge of language, and of linguistics in general, by studying two languages simultaneously; you'll develop intercultural understanding and competence through an emphasis on connections between language and culture.

 - Understand language learning as a broader inquiry into how people create and structure meaning in the world, as well as form identity.

-- Explore a broad range of courses, like history, culture, film, music, theater and literature, which you can connect to either or both languages.
+- Explore a broad range of courses, like history, culture, film, music, theater and literature, through which you can connect to either or both languages.